 The McKinsey logo is as serious as the services this company provides.
-It works with businesses, helping their owners solve various management problems.
+It works with businesses, helping their owners solve a range of management problems.
 So the second side of the emblem is sophistication.
 It symbolizes high status and aristocracy.

 McKinsey & Company began in Chicago on July 1, 1926, when University of Chicago accounting professor James O. McKinsey opened a consulting practice.
 His earlier books, Budgetary Control (1922) and Managerial Accounting (1924), shaped the firm’s early approach: applying financial discipline to management problems.
 In its first years, staff called themselves “management engineers,” not consultants.